ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Network Layer.md

 ## Introduction

-Beagle makes all the web request from the **`networkClient`** dependency that is in the BeagleDependencies, and its type is `NetworkClient`, because of that it is possible to replace a default implementation used in the framework for another.
+Beagle makes all the web request from the **`networkClient`** dependency that is present in BeagleDependencies of the type `NetworkClient`, so it is possible to create your own network layer implementation to be used in the framework.

 With that in mind, you can: